anicolaspp/akka-persistence-maprdb/README.md

 It is known that MapR-DB is quite faster than Cassandra [read paper here](https://mapr.com/blog/database-comparison-an-in-depth-look-at-mapr-db/) while keeping hight consistency with zero tunning.
 The following [ESG Lab Analysis](https://mapr.com/whitepapers/mike-leone-esg-lab-nosql-benchmark/) shows that MapR-DB yielded an average performance improvement of 2.5x more operations/sec than Cassandra and 5.5x more than HBase.

-`akka-persistence-maprdb` plugin has been designed to take advantage of the especific contructs that MapR-DB offers.
+`akka-persistence-maprdb` plugin has been designed to take advantage of the especific contructs that MapR-DB offers in order to yield supperior performance.
 There is no need to for tunning other than the explained in [MapR-DB Tagged Structure](https://github.com/anicolaspp/akka-persistence-maprdb#mapR-DB-tagged-structure)